AbdullahKeteldijk/wdps/README.md

 To run the code first download all four data sets from his [GitHub repository](https://github.com/mattbierner/urban-dictionary-entry-collector).
 ## Step 1: The knowledgebase

 We run the UrbanData.py to get the 1% of the most popular words.
 These words are stored in Json format.
 Since this is only a test version we made it so that there is only one instance of each word in the json file.
-The json file is than added to our SPARQL query along side Trident.
+The json file is than added to our SPARQL query file along side Trident.
 Instead of of a Trident identifier it will return the 'defid'.
 This identifier refers to the specific definition in UrbanData.

 ## Step 2: The knowledge graph